-With the increased competition from purpose built opponents under Group B, Audi found themselves in a composed dilemma.
+With the increased competition from purpose built opponents under Group B, Audi found themselves in a composed dilemma: From an engineering perspective, a mid-engined Quattro seemed the way to optimize weight distribution and balancing of the platform

-Doing my general Quattro investigations, I came across an early 1985 article which is intereting with the Audi policy in mind, referring a press conference in Badrutts Palace Hotel in St. Moritz:
+Doing my general Quattro investigations, I came across an early 1985 article.
+This was interesting with the Audi policy in mind, as it’s referring a press conference in Badrutts Palace Hotel in St. Moritz:

 Audi will stick to their policy of rallying what are basically production cars as long as possible.DR. ferdinand piëch, feb 1985